ZeaInc/RobotAnimation/README.md

 # Zea Robot Animation Showcase
 The robot animation showcase demonstrates the power of combining plugins with the Zea Engine.
-In this example, you can animate a CAD model, rendered inside a LIDAR point cloud environment, using inverse kinematics.
+In this example, you can animate a CAD model, rendered inside a LiDAR point cloud environment, using inverse kinematics.

 The Zea Point Clouds plugin is based on the impressive [Potree](https://github.com/potree/potree/) rendering solution that was originally implemented in ThreeJS.